Bedtime Anxiety in Children: Why Nighttime Is the Hardest

 Sudden sleep regression

-A toddler who was sleeping independently may suddenly refuse to be alone, standing in the crib and screaming until a parent returns.
-This often coincides with a developmental leap or a change in routine.
+Your toddler was sleeping on their own just fine.
+Now they are standing in the crib, screaming until you come back.
+This often lines up with a developmental leap or a change in routine.

 Escalating bedtime resistance